Public Healthcare & Services in Finland

 Finnish blood bank officials say patients from Finland and its neighbouring countries display few differences in blood types.
 However they point out that patients with backgrounds from countries further afield may have rare blood types or blood group combinations that are difficult to match with Finnish donors.
 They are asking for more donors with foreign backgrounds to roll up their sleeves and give blood.

 The Finnish Red Cross operates a professional, national blood donation service, without compensation.
-Details can be found at:

 Women should visit a maternity clinic as